jcomeauictx/gnixl/noosepapers.com/README.md

 Considering using gothic fonts from <https://www.dafont.com/dieter-steffmann.d253>, labeled "100% Free" on the linked page.
 "Cloister Black" will likely be used for the first edition of the Noosepaper.

 The New York Times, a broadsheet, has 6 columns to a page.
+The Post and Daily News, tabloids, have 5 columns.

 # Developer notes
 * [Breaking words](https://meiert.com/en/blog/word-division-on-word-break-soft-hyphens-and-zero-width-spaces/) (slanted towards CSS)